Hankintailmoitukset/hilma-api/migrations/eForms_SDK_1_7_to_1_10.md

 #### Framework agreement fields
 - A new "framework agreement" checkbox was added to the notice procurement details page, selecting the checkbox controls if any of the framework agreement fields are shown or not
+  - This field is not available through API's and will be selected in the Hilma UI when any of the notice lots have a framework agreement
 - Notice result amount fields (BT-161, BT-118 and BT-1118) are disabled when there are no winners selected

 #### Awards and selection committee